 Apply an update

-This vulnerability is addressed in Pulse Connect Secure 9.1R11.4.
+This vulnerability and others are addressed in Pulse Connect Secure 9.1R11.4.

 Apply a workaround